sanjivthapasvt/blog-platform/README.md

 # personal-blog-platform
 This is personal blog site where you can post your blogs.
-It also includes about page, Projects page, Contact Page, Archive and Love page.It is like portfolio+blog site.
+It also includes about page, Projects page, Contact Page, Archive and Love page.
+It is like portfolio + blog site.

 ## To get stared